hariv3114/Emerills-at-Pioneer-Square/README.md

 ## Requirements

 - [Node and npm](http://nodejs.org)
-- MongoDB: Make sure you have your own local and remote is not available
+- [MongoDB](https://www.mongodb.com/) and [Mongoose](http://mongoosejs.com/): Make sure you have your own local and remote is not available

 ## Installation